 - A completed master’s degree; and

 - A minimum cumulative GPA of 3.25 for all graduate work

 Prospective students must submit an application for admission to the UIS Office of Admissions for entrance to graduate studies to be eligible for consideration for the DPA Program.
 All transcripts should also be sent to the Office of Admissions.
 In addition, prospective students must submit a portfolio of supporting materials along with their application, including:

 - An educational and professional goals statement of at least 600 words written by the applicant that includes possible research interests and curricular interests in the DPA fields of specialization,

 - Three letters of recommendation,

-- Current vita detailing evidence of significant work experience in a public affairs field.
+- Resume or vita with evidence of significant professional achievement or promise of achievement in a public affairs field.

 Applicants are encouraged, but not required, to submit GRE scores as part of their portfolios.
 GRE scores may provide useful information about an applicant’s readiness for program course work.